Hungmiau/R-graphic/README.md

 # R-graphic-
-Notes about use R to plot
+Notes about using R to creat graphics